Arthritis Treatment in Erie, PA

 If you’re struggling with painful symptoms of arthritis in the Erie, PA area, contact Community Health Net to schedule an appointment.
 Give our office a call today at (814) 455-7222.
-Our board-certified primary care physicians have extensive experience helping patients overcome the pain caused by arthritis.
+Our physicians are board-certified by the American Board of Family Medicine and have extensive experience helping patients overcome the pain caused by arthritis.

 What Are the Types of Arthritis?

 The specific type of arthritis is defined based on the areas of the body affected by arthritis, prior injury of the joint, cause of the arthritis, and the age of the patient.
 These factors make up four common types of arthritis including osteoarthritis, post-traumatic arthritis, rheumatoid arthritis, and juvenile idiopathic arthritis.

 This first form of arthritis is the most common.
 Osteoarthritis can be found in any area of the body but is most often located in the knees, hips, low back, or neck.